-The University College may extend the agreement period on the basis of a valid application.
-If an extension is granted, the University College may set additional terms and conditions.
+The University may extend the agreement period on the basis of a valid application.
+If an extension is granted, the University may set additional terms and conditions.

 The maximum study period is six (6) years from the start date to submission of the doctoral work for evaluation.
-Any interruptions due to compulsory duties or statutory leaves of absence are not included in the six years.
+Other career-enhancing work and statutory leaves of absence are not included in the six years.
 If the maximum study period is exceeded, the candidate loses the right to defend their thesis.
-The doctoral degree committee decides whether the maximum study period has been exceeded.
-Candidates may apply to have their doctoral work evaluated for a PhD degree after the maximum study period has been exceeded.
-The doctoral degree committee decides whether to grant the application.
+Candidates may apply to have their doctoral work assessed for a PhD degree after the maximum study period has been exceeded.
+The Doctoral Degree Committee decides whether to approve the application.

-Section 7-3.
-Voluntary early termination
+Section 3-3.
+Voluntary premature termination

-The candidate and the University College can agree on discontinuation of the doctoral education before the agreed time.
+The candidate and the University can agree on discontinuation of the doctoral education before the agreed time.
 In the event of this kind of discontinuation of the doctoral education, it must be specified in writing how issues related to employment, funding, rights to results, etc. are to be resolved.